Feature photo of Keilah Spriggs, Darel Spriggs, Hope Spriggs, and Scott Cameron. Photos by August Schield.

 The bill almost did not make it to the floor.
 The Senate Fish and Game Committee tabled the bill last week, claiming it was unclear the fee is optional.

 When any Montanan registers a light motor vehicle, he or she has the option of paying the fee that benefits the parks.
-If someone feel that their own usage of parks is unworthy of a small fee, they always have the option to opt out.
+If someone feels that their own usage of parks is unworthy of a small fee, they always have the option to opt out.

 If some Montanans see the fee an unworthy price to pay, it seems as if the topic would have come up in the last 16 years — that is how long the $6 opt-out fee has been in effect.